Amazon workers at two UK fulfilment centres to strike in August

 Workers in Rugeley will walk out on Aug.
 3-4 and staff in Coventry will take action on Aug.
 4-5, the union said.

-"In less than a year, our minimum pay has risen by 10% and by more than 37% since 2018," an Amazon spokesperson said.

-In June, the union said Amazon workers in Coventry, who had previously staged a series of walkouts since January, had voted in favour of six more months of industrial action.

-(Reporting by Prerna Bedi, additional reporting by Helen Reid; writing by Farouq Suleiman, Editing by Kylie MacLellan)
+(Reporting by Prerna Bedi, writing by Farouq Suleiman, Editing by Kylie MacLellan)

 ((farouq.suleiman@thomsonreuters.com;))